maxim-saplin/goal-sloc/README.md

 - "Get SLOC under 15k by simplifying—no gaming the metric—and tell me when only feature cuts are left."

 It runs preflight, applies the reduction order with verification after each change, self-audits for structural vs. cheap cuts, and stops (escalating honestly) when the well runs dry.

-> **Biggest risk:** No feedback loop.
-Make sure the agent can run the tests and actually exercise the app—unit tests prove contracts, not "it works."